Pioana01101/vuforiastudio/README.md

 # ![](https://placehold.it/24/236192/ffffff?text=+) Documentation

-Supporting documentation of the Javascript functionality of Vuforia Studio is provided on the [wiki](https://github.com/patrickscheper/vuforiastudio/wiki) of this repository.
+Supporting documentation regarding the Javascript functionality of Vuforia Studio is provided on the [wiki](https://github.com/patrickscheper/vuforiastudio/wiki) of this repository.
 It discusses how to learn to use Javascript, how to use the Studio syntax and gives an overview of the widget properties accessible.